 Here’s an example of one musician’s entrepreneurial approach: meet pianist John Kamfonas and his Paris-based House Keys project.
-John has a promo video on his site that does a great job of communicating his “WHY”—his purpose as an artist and what the project is all about.
+John has a promo video on his site that does a great job of communicating his “WHY.”
+It focuses on his purpose as an artist and how the project aligns with his mission.

 John tells a great story about an exchange he had with an audience member after his first house concert.
-The video also introduces the House Keys concept and of course, we get to hear and see some of John’s performances—and his audience’s reactions.
+The video also introduces the House Keys concept.
+And owe get to hear and see some of John’s performances—and his audience’s reactions.
 It’s concise and human—and done in less than 4 minutes.

 Find it on the website here:

 The rest of the House Keys site is also compelling: it’s written clearly with the potential house concert host in mind.

 Most musician’s websites and promo materials miss the mark.
 Why?
 Because they aren’t written to invite the reader in and address that person’s interests and needs.
 Most musicians’ promo materials don’t describe what the experience of their music is actually like for their audiences.